abdul4rehman215/Digital-Defense-Core/lab03-secure-credential-management/README.md

 # 🧪 Lab 03: Secure Credential Management

-## 🖥️ Environment
-- OS: Ubuntu 24.04 LTS (Cloud Lab Environment)
-- User: toor
-- Python Version: Python 3.x

----

 ## 🎯 Objectives
-By the end of this lab, students will be able to:
+By the end of this lab, I was able to:
 - Enforce strong password policies programmatically
 - Generate cryptographically secure passwords
 - Securely store credentials using encryption